 Questions about why you chose the type of law you'd like to practice are also common, so be prepared to explain your choice.

 Highlight your breadth of legal work experience and identify which specific element led you to pursue a career in your chosen specialism and why.
 Give details of the experience you've sought in your preferred field and how this has strengthened your interest in this area of law.

-Vacation schemes aren't the only experience of any value, so be sure to mention periods of work shadowing and relevant extracurricular activities.
-For example, you could use your experience volunteering with a victim's rights charity to demonstrate your passion for criminal law, your captaincy of a university sports team to show your interest in sports law or your creation and management of a local event, such as a music festival, to show your commerciality.
+Vacation schemes aren't the only experience of value, so be sure to mention periods of work shadowing and relevant extracurricular activities.
+For example, you could use your experience volunteering with a victim's rights charity to demonstrate your passion for criminal law, your captaincy of a university sports team to show your interest in sports law or your creation and management of a local event, such as a music or arts festival, to show your commerciality.

 Gain an insight into the reality of working in law.

 This isn't a trick question.
 Be honest, but be specific in your answer.

 Name two or three other firms that you've applied to, with a common reason why - such as they all share a similar culture or they guarantee all trainees an international secondment.
 This demonstrates consistency in your applications.
 It shows the employer that you're committed to your field and determined to build a career in a certain practice area.

 Don't be afraid to mention an application to a competitor firm.
 If you impress with the rest of your interview, this may work in your favour as recruiters are unlikely to want a talented candidate working for the competition.